Will Lewis testifies, prosecution rests case

 Lewis: “I don’t think it was through manipulation but I was definitely trying to convince her to go to Reno.”

 Lewis also defended how Nabors was treated as a new employee after he became sheriff.
-He fought back against accusations of special treatment and said based on what he was told her over $60 thousand dollar a year salary was within the range for administrative coordinators.
+He fought back against accusations of special treatment and said based on what he was told her over $60,000 a year salary was within the range for administrative coordinators.

 The car she was issued he said was warranted since she was an on-call employee.

-Lewis is expected to be back on the stand Thursday morning at 9:30.
+Lewis is expected to be back on the stand Thursday at 9:30 a.m.

 Attorneys said earlier this week the trial would likely come to a close on Thursday.